NiCE-MSI/Neural-network-dimensionality-reduction/README.md

 # What This Does

 This method performs dimensionality reduction of an a dataset using a neural network t-SNE approach.
 A subset of data (5000 samples) is reduced using t-SNE, and a neural network is trained to learn this reduction.
 The remaining data are then reduced using this network.

+# License
+nectar is free software licensed under the GNU Public License (v3).

+# Aknowledgments
+This work was supported by Cancer Research UK [C58393/A24034] and the UK’s National Measurement System programs.